Jean François Hamtramck

-Jean-François Hamtramck (sometimes called John Francis Hamtramck) (1756–1803) was a Canadian who served as an officer in the US Army during the American Revolutionary War and the Northwest Indian War.
+Jean-François Hamtramck (or John Francis Hamtramck; 1756 – 11 April 1803) was a Canadian-born Continental Army officer during the American Revolutionary War and the Northwest Indian War.
 In the Revolution, he participated in the Invasion of Quebec, the Sullivan Expedition, and the Siege of Yorktown.
 In the history of United States expansion into the Northwest Territory, Hamtramck is connected to 18th century forts at modern Midwest cities such as Steubenville, Vincennes, Fort Wayne, and Detroit.
-The town of Hamtramck, Michigan is named for him.
+The city of Hamtramck, Michigan is named for him.

 Life and career

-Hamtramck was born in Montreal, Canada (then part of New France).
-He was the son of Charles David Hamtramck, a barber who had immigrated from Trier, Germany (born in Luxembourg), and Canadian Marie Anne Bertin.
+Hamtramck was born on 1756, in Montreal, Canada (then part of New France).
+He was the son of Charles David Hamtramck, a Luxembourg-born barber who had immigrated from Trier, Germany, and Canadian Marie Anne Bertin.
 Hamtramck was baptized in the Catholic Church in August 1756.
 By the time the American Revolution came to Canada, he was fluent in French, English, German, and Latin.